Christine Pullein-Thompson: Life

-In 1946 she had a share in her first book It Began With Picotee which the three sisters had created together in 1941.
-Her sisters both published a book of their own the same year, but Christine first solo book, We Rode to the Sea, was not until 1948.
+In 1946, she had a share in her first book It Began With Picotee, which the three sisters had created together in 1941.
+Her sisters both published a book of their own the same year, but Christine's first solo book, We Rode to the Sea, was not published until 1948.

 Diana and Christine intended to be professional horse riders in America.
-Christine went to start work in Virginia, but Diana was denied entry in 1952 to the USA as the medical revealed that she had tuberculosis.
+Christine went to start work in Virginia, but Diana was denied entry to the USA in 1952, as the medical revealed that she had tuberculosis.
 Christine returned to be with her and Diana was sent to recover in Switzerland courtesy of the country's new National Health Service.

 1952 was also the end of the stables that they had grown up with.
 Their mother would not allow the sisters to pay for their maintenance.
 At the stables they had taught Julian Popescu to ride and in 1954 Christine met him again and they were married.

-During the 1970s she suffered with a bad back and she reluctantly gave up riding.
+During the 1970s, she suffered with a bad back and she reluctantly gave up riding.

 She wrote several sequels to Black Beauty and the three sisters repeated the collaboration that had started their careers when they published "Black Beauty's Family" in 1975.
 There were three stories about three of Black Beauty's relatives: the racehorse Black Velvet, Black Ebony who works near the mines and Black Princess of World War One.
 Christine wrote about Black Velvet.

-She was a member of PEN International where her elder sister was President.
+She was a member of PEN International, where her elder sister was President.
 She also started two groups of Riding for the Disabled.
 Besides running the stables she surrounded herself with animals and her four children were all members of the Pony Club.

 Death and legacy

-She wrote over 100 books and 40 of them were not about ponys.
-She wrote quite a few series of books including several about a ghost horse and another set about Jessie the dog.
-She died on 2 December 2005 in Norwich.
+She wrote more than 100 books, of which 40 were not about ponies.
+She wrote several book series including one about a ghost horse and another about a dog named Jessie.
+She died at the age of 80 on 2 December 2005 in Norwich.